On the ubiquity of Arf rings: Introduction

 \section{Introduction}

-, which we focus on in the present paper, trace back to the classification of certain singular points of plane curves by C. Arf in 1949 (see, e.g., \cite{Duval}, \cite{Sertoz1}, and \cite{Sertoz2}).
+The {\it Arf rings}, which we focus on in the present paper, trace back to the classification of certain singular points of plane curves by C. Arf in 1949 (see, e.g., \cite{Duval}, \cite{Sertoz1}, and \cite{Sertoz2}).
 In 1971, J. Lipman introduced the Arf rings by extracting the essence of the rings considered by C. Arf.
 Using this notion, he proved that a one-dimensional complete Noetherian local domain $A$ with an algebraically closed residue field of characteristic zero has minimal multiplicity (i.e., the embedding dimension of $A$ equals the multiplicity of $A$), provided that $A$ is {\it saturated} in the sense of O. Zariski \cite{Zariski}.
 The proof of this result depends on the fact that such a saturated ring is an Arf ring.
-The notion of Arf rings is defined for Noetherian semi-local rings $A$ satisfying that every localization $A_M$ at a maximal ideal $M$ is Cohen-Macaulay and of dimension one.
-In \cite[Theorem 2.2]{L}, the Arf rings are characterized in terms of the stability of integrally closed open ideals as well as that all {\it the local rings infinitely near to $A$}, i.e., the localizations of the blow-ups, having minimal multiplicity.
-As J. Lipman mentioned in \cite{L}, the defining conditions of an Arf ring are technical, but they are convenient to work with, and easy to state which we recall next.
+The notion of Arf ring is defined for Noetherian semi-local rings $A$ satisfying that every localization $A_M$ at a maximal ideal $M$ is Cohen-Macaulay and of dimension one.
+In \cite[Theorem 2.2]{L}, it is proved that a ring $A$ is Arf if and only if every integrally closed open ideal is stable; equivalently, all {\it the local rings infinitely near to $A$}, i.e., the localizations of its blow-ups, have minimal multiplicity.
+As J. Lipman mentioned in \cite{L}, the defining conditions of an Arf ring are technical, but they are convenient to work with, and easy to state.

 \begin{defn}[\cite{Arf, L}] Let $A$ be a Noetherian semi-local ring such that $A_M$ is a one-dimensional Cohen-Macaulay local ring for every $M \in \Max A$.
 Then $A$ is called {\it an Arf ring} if the following conditions hold: \begin{enumerate}[$(1)$] \item Every integrally closed ideal $I$ in $A$ that contains a non-zerodivisor has {\it a principal reduction}, i.e., $I^{n+1}=aI^n$ for some $n \ge 0$ and $a\in I$. \item If $x, y, z \in A$ such that $x$ is a non-zerodivisor on $A$ and $y/x, z/x \in \rmQ(A)$ are integral over $A$, then $yz/x \in A$, where $ \rmQ(A)$ denotes the total ring of fractions of $A$. \end{enumerate} \end{defn}